 Property Туре Count Description target-id-ref (element) special 0-n Used to reference target identification information located in an external document.
 The assessment target MAY be identified using other identification schemas such as Asset Identification (see [IR7693] for additional information).
 Each instance of this element identifies the same target of this report (multiple identifiers for a single target).
-Inclusion of an $$ element does not remove the requirement to identify the target using the $$ element. any Arbitrary contents, namespace="##other".
+Inclusion of an <xccdf:target-id-ref> element does not remove the requirement to identify the target using the <xccdf:target> element.</xccdf:target></xccdf:target-id-ref> any Arbitrary contents, namespace="##other".
 This is for other target identification structures, such as those defined in the Asset Identification schema (see [IR7693]).
-Inclusion of an identifying element does not remove the requirement to identify the target using the <xccdf:target> element.</xccdf:target> platform (element) string 0-n The platforms that the target system was found to meet.
-See Section 6.2.5. set-value (element) string Specific setting for a single <xccdf: value=""> element used during the test.</xccdf:> set-complex- value (element) special 0-n Specific setting for a single <xccdf: value=""> element used during the test when the given value is set to a complex type, such as a list.</xccdf:> rule-result (element) special 0-n The result of a single instance of a rule application against the target.
-The <xccdf:testresult> MUST include one xccdf:rule-result> record for each xccdf:Rule> that was selected in the resolved benchmark; it MAY also include xccdf:rule-result> records for xccdf:Rule> elements that were unselected in the benchmark.
-See Section 6.6.4.</xccdf:testresult> score (element) decimal 1-n An overall score for this benchmark test.
+Inclusion of an identifying element does not remove the requirement to identify the target using the platform (element) string 0-n The platforms that the target system was found to meet.
+See Section 6.2.5. set-value (element) string Specific setting for a single <xccdf:value>element used during the test.</xccdf:value> set-complex- value (element) special 0-n Specific setting for a single <xccdf: value=""> element used during the test when the given value is set to a complex type, such as a list.</xccdf:> rule-result (element) special 0-n The result of a single instance of a rule application against the target.
+The <xccdf:testresult>MUST include one <xccdf:rule-result> record for each <xccdf:rule> that was selected in the resolved benchmark; it MAY also include <xccdf:rule-result> records for <xccdf:rule> elements that were unselected in the benchmark.
+See Section 6.6.4.</xccdf:rule></xccdf:rule-result></xccdf:rule></xccdf:rule-result></xccdf:testresult> score (element) decimal 1-n An overall score for this benchmark test.
 The OPTIONAL @system attribute identifies the URI for a scoring model (see Section 7.3.2 for more information on pre-defined models).
-The OPTIONAL @maximum attribute specifies the maximum possible value of the score. metadata (element) special 0-n XML metadata associated with this signature (element) special 0-1 A digital signature asserting authorship and allowing verification of the integrity of the <xccdf:testresult></xccdf:testresult> .
+The OPTIONAL @maximum attribute specifies the maximum possible value of the score. metadata (element) special 0-n XML metadata associated with this <xccdf:testresult>.
+For example, this element can hold a copy of the <xccdf:metadata> element of the <xccdf:benchmark> which served as the source for these results.
+This is especially useful if the <xccdf:testresult> will be separated from its source benchmark because the publication and support information in the benchmark can travel with the <xccdf:testresult>.
+Benchmark consumers MAY also add their own metadata to <xccdf:testresult> elements they produce.
+See Section 6.2.3.</xccdf:testresult></xccdf:testresult></xccdf:testresult></xccdf:benchmark></xccdf:metadata></xccdf:testresult> signature (element) special 0-1 A digital signature asserting authorship and allowing verification of the integrity of the <xccdf:testresult></xccdf:testresult> .
 See Section 6.2.7. id (attribute) special 1 Unique identifier for this element; see Section 6.2.3. start-time (attribute) dateTime 0-1 Time when test began. end-time (attribute) dateTime 1 Time when test was completed and the results recorded. test-system (attribute) string 0-1 Name of the benchmark consumer program that generated this <xccdf:testresult> element; SHOULD be either a CPE name or a CPE applicability language expression.</xccdf:testresult> version (attribute) string 0-1 The version number string copied from the <xccdf:benchmark>.</xccdf:benchmark> Id (attribute) special 0-1 An identifier used for referencing elements included in an XML signature.
 See Section 6.2.7.